 http method to a server-based repository, generally using

 Subversion (SVN) repositories are connected to, and created when necessary, in the

 Data Management – Design Repositories page of the Preferences dialog.
 Connect to a SVN Repository

-button to open the dialog.
+Data Management - Design Repositories page of the Preferences dialog, click the button, then choose the SVN entry from the associated menu - this opens the dialog.
 This provides SVN Design Repository Design Repository Properties settings that allow you to define the local name of the repository connection and its target folder path for checked out design files.

 Repository options need to be configured to match the available repository's location, an optional subfolder target, and a compatible protocol method for the connection.
 Note that the